Azure/azure-quickstart-templates/101-api-management-key-vault-create/README.md

 It deploys the following components
 - User Assigned Managed Identity
 - KeyVault which is granted access to the Managed Identity
-- Virtual Network where the API Management service is deployed
 - API Management service which is assigned access to the KeyVault using User Assigned Identity.